SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 <br>

 ## Pipeline configuration
-1. In the root folder, create a folder `.pipeline`.
+1. In the root folder of the incident-management, create a folder `.pipeline`.
 Within this folder create a new file `config.yml`.

 3. Open the newly created `.pipeline/config.yml` file and paste the following content.
     ```yaml